FACTBOX-Soccer-Reaction to recommendation on 2022 World Cup timing

 "European clubs and leagues cannot be expected to bear the costs for such rescheduling.
 We expect the clubs to be compensated for the damage that a final decision would cause."

-"Staging the World Cup in November/December is an organisational as well as a financial burden for European leagues," DFL managing director Andreas Rettig said.
+"Staging the World Cup in November/December is an organisational as well as a financial burden for European leagues," DLF managing director Andreas Rettig said.

 "One also has to take into account the strain on top players.
 A shortened match plan cannot mean that there will be the same number of games to be played in a shorter period of time."